It is since we saw Bambi's mother fall to the ground that we began to understand the concept of death.

 The discovery

 Noble and his colleagues at the University of Washington were testing a technique for measuring gene activity.
-As a control measure they analyzed tissue taken from dead zebrafish, expecting to measure the rapid decay of cellular activities.
-And that's what they actually discovered.
+As a control measure, they analyzed tissues taken from dead zebrafish, expecting to measure the rapid decay of cellular activities.
+And that's what they actually found.
 With some shocking exceptions.

-After its death, about 1% of the zebrafish genes start to activate, as if to tell the cells to prepare to build something.
+After its death, about 1 percent of the zebrafish's genes begin to activate, as if telling the cells to get ready to build something.

-The idea that genes start moving after the death of an organism was totally astounding, to the point that the researchers thought it was a measurement error.
+The idea that genes begin to move after the death of an organism was totally astounding, to the point that the researchers thought it was a measurement error.
 Yet repeating the tests, the phenomenon has come back on time.
 In fish, and then in mice, what seemed impossible turned out to be right: there are genes that activate hours, sometimes days after the death of an organism.

 The turning point